-While the world keeps turning, at least 100 journalists, business professionals, authors, professors and informed citizens are pointing at problems with the Tech industry which I call, after the Climate Crisis, the Digital Crisis.
-I’m just getting started with a few here, starting with the loudest: the Americans, then the Canadians…Europeans will follow.
+While the world keeps turning, there are more likely 100 journalists, business professionals, authors, professors and informed citizens pointing at problems with the Tech industry which I call, after the Climate Crisis, the Digital Crisis.
+I’m just getting started with a few here, starting with the loudest: the Americans, then the Canadians, then the Europeans.

 American Books about the Digital Crisis: Surveillance Capitalism, the Attention Economy, & Addiction by Design

 Surveillance Capitalism, by Shoshanna Zuboff ( Feb 2019) :

 Tech companies want to control every aspect of what we do, for profit.
 A bold, important book identifies our new era of capitalism.

 While insisting their technology is too complex to be legislated, companies spend billions lobbying against oversight.

 The Age of Surveillance Capitalism is published by Profile (£25).
 To order a copy in the UK, go to guardianbookshop.com or call 0330 333 6846.
 Free UK p&p over £15, online orders only.
 Phone orders min p&p of £1.99.